Linear Interactive and Transactional Models of Communication Examples

 3. Transactional Models of Communication

-The three communication models are linear, interactive, and transactional.
-A list of the best communication models, including the established year, has been outlined below to obtain more knowledge and better understanding.
+The three types of communication models are linear, interactive, and transactional.
+The examples of linear, interactive, and transactional communication models have been illustrated including the established year and elements.

 Three Types of Communication Models Linear, Interactive & Transactional.